cloudflare/pint/docs/configuration.md

   - `unmodified` - a rule is not being modified in a git commit when running `pint ci` or other pint command was run that doesn't try to detect which rules were modified.
 - `match:name` - only rules with names (`record` for recording rules and `alert` for alerting rules) matching this regexp pattern will be checked rule.
-- `match:kind` - optional rule type filter, only rule of this type will be checked.
+- `match:kind` - optional rule type filter, only rules of this type will be checked.
 - `match:command` - optional command type filter, this allows to include or ignore rules based on the command pint is run with `pint ci`, `pint lint` or `pint watch`.
 - `match:annotation` - optional annotation filter, only alert rules with at least one